Fact Sheet: Trade and Tariff Impacts

 • For questions about impacts to your business, please reach out to your Border States Account Manager.

-• For insights on broader supply chain impactssign up for the Supply Chain Update newsletter, which will be sent next on Monday, March 17.
+• For insights on broader supply chain impactssign up for the Supply Chain Update newsletter.

 Information in this fact sheet is subject to change.